-Over the past year I have interviewed photographers who explore many different ways of thinking about the domestic.
+Over the past year [in a thematic series of interviews for PhotoWorld, China] I have interviewed photographers who explore many different ways of thinking about the domestic.
 What is a house? a home? the relationship of those who live there?
 In many cases those domestic spaces were found on the edges of society or constructed as private sanctuaries.
 These were spaces for living within.
 Their exteriors were either hidden or so ordinary as to pass unnoticed.

 Herman van den Boom has been cataloguing the domestic architecture of Belgium for forty-five years.
-In particular he has focused on the idiosyncratic way in which semidetached houses are renovated and rebuilt by different owners so that, while the two homes form a continuous structure, each half ‘speaks’ a totally different architectural ‘language’.
+In particular he has focused on the idiosyncratic way in which semidetached houses are renovated and rebuilt by different owners so that, while the two homes form a contiguous structure, each half speaks a totally different architectural language.
 Is this a celebration of human diversity or a descent into architectural chaos?
 Perhaps both.
 It depends on what we consider the nature of domesticity to be: to be a part of a coherently collective group or one of a collection of eccentrically varied individuals.

 Alasdair: When did you begin to make photographs?

 Herman: In the 1960s.
-Initially, I studied industrial design in Eindhoven (the Netherlands) and in Stockholm (Sweden).
+Initially, I studied industrial design in Eindhoven [in the Netherlands] and in Stockholm [Sweden].
 But two experiences were to make me change direction.
 The first was an exhibition by Bernd and Hilla Becher [two German photographers who established a rigorous approach to systematically documenting industrial machinery arranged by function and industry as ‘typologies’].
 The second was an exhibition of work by the Belgian surrealist painter James Ensor.

 Later on, I went to Antwerp, Ghent, Paris and London to wander the cities and discover images.
 In London I visited the Photographers’ Gallery bookstore, which stocked all the exciting new photography publications of the time.
 Then, in 1973, my images were published in the legendary British magazine ‘Creative Camera’.